-complements the SVG method, since it reduces its pre-computation time.
+Performance.
+As a pre-computation method, the heat method has two steps: pre-computation (factoring the Laplacian matrix) and solving (recovering the distances by solving a Poisson equation).
+Our FWP method is a direct approach, which is much slower than the heat method.
+However, as mentioned in Section 5, the FWP method complements the SVG method, since it reduces its pre-computation time.
 It is noted that the SVG method has similar solving performance as the heat method and its accuracy is much higher.
 See Table 3.

-7.3 FWP versus the Parallel CH Algorithm
+7.3 FWP vs. the Parallel CH Algorithm

 The PCH algorithm [8] is a GPU-based parallel improvement of the classic CH algorithm.
 Both the PCH and FWP algorithms propagate a large number of windows at each iteration and thus both are macro.
 However, they differ in two ways.
 First, the number K of windows to be propagated in each iteration in FWP is time-dependent and adaptive to the wavefronts.
-As Fig. 12 shows, the wavefront quality of the FWP method is better than the PCH algorithm.
-Second, although the PCH algorithm performs well with real-world models, it is not possible to bind its space as well as time complexities, which could be theoretically exponential.
+As Figure 11 shows, the wavefront quality of the FWP method is better than the PCH algorithm.
+Second, although the PCH algorithm performs well with realworld models, it is not possible to bind its space as well as time complexities, which could be theoretically exponential.
 Our method, however, is theoretically sound and produces at most $O(n^2)$ windows, leading to provable time complexity of the FWP-MMP and FWP-CH algorithms.
 Computational results show that our CPU-based FWP-MMP algorithm has a speed comparable to PCH [8] (Table 3).